SustainableCommunityDevelopmentHub/portal/README.md

 4. Run `docker-machine env default`.
 You will see instructions on how to create environment variable for you docker machine.
 Follow the instructions, and then also add the `EXPORT` commands into you .bash_profile so the environment variables will be set automatically in the future.

+#Set hostname
-5. Add the following line to your /etc/hosts file:
+1. Add the following line to your /etc/hosts file:
        `<ip-address-of-my-docker-machine>    local.portal.dev`

-You can run `docker-machine ip default` to find the IP address of your docker machine.
+You can run `docker-machine ip default` to find the IP address of the default docker machine.

 #Troubleshooting